JanekP04/My-First-Repository/src/pages/posts/post-5.md

 **5.Examples:**

--Great Recession: During the 2008 financial crisis, many governments implemented expansionary fiscal and monetary policies to stimulate demand and prevent a deep recession.
+- Great Recession: During the 2008 financial crisis, many governments implemented expansionary fiscal and monetary policies to stimulate demand and prevent a deep recession.

--COVID-19 Pandemic: In response to the economic impacts of the COVID-19 pandemic, governments worldwide implemented massive fiscal stimulus packages and central banks pursued aggressive monetary easing to support aggregate demand and prevent a prolonged recession.
+- COVID-19 Pandemic: In response to the economic impacts of the COVID-19 pandemic, governments worldwide implemented massive fiscal stimulus packages and central banks pursued aggressive monetary easing to support aggregate demand and prevent a prolonged recession.